 p.
 197, last four sentences: This story of how a crucial German signal was misinterpreted by the British just before the Battle of Jutland, in 1916, was long accepted in the history of that battle.
 A recent study by Jason Hines, "Sins of Omission and Commission: A Reassessment of the Role of Intelligence in the Battle of Jutland," Journal of Military History, October 2008, pp. 1127-29, argues that this story is untrue.
 I do not find Hines' argument fully convincing, but I take it seriously enough so I would not, today, simply present the traditional story as accepted fact.

-My photographs of torpedo tubes from a North Vietnamese PT boat, of the unit that was involved in the first Tonkin Gulf Incident.
-These photos were conspicuously displayed at a museum in Hanoi when I photographed them in 1989.
-I was told some years later that they were no longer there.
-But when I went again in 2013, they were again on display, though in a less conspicuous location than before.
+My photographs of torpedo tubes from a North Vietnamese PT boat, of the unit that was involved in the first Tonkin Gulf Incident, the genuine attack on USS Maddox on the afternoon of August 2, 1964.
+They were conspicuously displayed in the People's Army museum in Hanoi when I photographed them in 1989.
+When I went there in 2013, they were still on display, but in a less conspicuous location than before.

 c.v. for Edwin E. Moïse